coiled/benchmarks/README.md

 Proceed with this process until you have narrowed it down to a single commit.
 Congratulations!
 You've identified the source of your regression.

-#### Elaborations

-There are some things which might make the above procedure more automated.
-* We could have some common utilities for making charts comparing two git refs.
-* We could have some scripts doing changepoint analysis on different test runs.
-* You could set up a bisect script that allows you to run `git bisect run <script-name>` then go for a hike.

-For now, the manual bisecting is still a fairly pleasant process.

 ## Contribute